sumitra321/Project-Flex/README.md

 Here are some of the projects included in this repository:

-AI Project: An exploration into artificial intelligence applications.
+AI Project: An exploration into artificial intelligence.

 Project For Dev.Np: A project developed for the Dev.Np community.